 With a tool like Gravity Forms, you can easily build online forms that you can embed on your website to collect information from your prospects and customers.
 You can customize your form with many different field types and it makes data collection a breeze.

-Combine Gravity Forms with WebMerge, and you can automatically take data you collect via your online forms and populate various templates/document.
+Combine Gravity Forms with Formstack Documents, and you can automatically take data you collect via your online forms and populate various templates/documents.
 For example, you can populate order forms, invoices, contracts, and more.
 For this specific example, we’re going to show you how to automatically populate a mortgage application form with data from Gravity Forms and then we’re going to collect a signature via DocuSign.

 Here’s what our template looks like: